-MTH 110 Fundamentals of Massage 6 9 3 10 Prerequisites: Local, Admission into Therapeutic Massage Program (D45750D) and MAT 070 Corequisites: Local, BIO 168
+MTH 110 Fundamentals of Massage 6 9/3 0 10 Prerequisites: Local, Admission into Therapeutic Massage Program (D45750D) and MAT 070 or DMA 050

+Corequisites: Local, BIO 168

 This course introduces concepts basic to the role of the massage therapist in a variety of clinical settings.
 Emphasis is placed on beginning theory and techniques of body work as well as skill in therapeutic touch.
 Upon completion of the course, the student should be able to apply basic practical massage therapy skills.